Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 [difftool "nvr"]

-; behavior for added and deleted files.
+; added and deleted files.

 cmd = nvr -d "${REMOTE/"${NO_FILE}"/"${EMPTY_FILE}"}" \